 Praying for the Sick

 All through the Word of God we read about God healing sick people.
-Sometimes the sick would go to God or a Prophet or to Jesus for healing.
+Sometimes the sick would go to a Prophet or to Jesus for healing.
 Other times, the friends or family members would ask Jesus for healing for their sick friend or family member.
 And, other times the sick made no request but Jesus out of His compassion initiated the healing process.
 Sometimes God/Jesus required faith for healing.
 Sometimes He did not require faith.
-Other times He required that the sick do something to receive their healing.
+Other times He required obedience; that is, that the sick do something to receive their healing.

 In my walk with God I have found that Jesus still heals today.
 Jesus brought healing to those I prayed for under different requirements.
 Sometimes I just asked Him not knowing whether He would heal or not.
 Other times, I felt led to pray.
 Other times, He directed me to pray for a person's healing.
 Sometimes He required that I include fasting and prayer.
 Sometimes I needed to pray twice for the person's healing.
 Sometimes Jesus didn't choose to heal the sick person but instead chose to give healing to some complication within the sickness.